natebrunelle/cs4102_su20/markdown/syllabus.md

 Deadlines for all assignments are available on the [schedule page](schedule.html).
 In general, each week you should expect to have one programming assignments due during the week, and either a written problem set or a quiz due at the end of the week.
 There are a few exceptions to this pattern, so please make sure you check the schedule.

-Late submissions of assignments will not be allowed by default.
+PAs will have a 48-hour penalty-free late submission window.
+Late submissions of other assignments (PSs and quizzes) will not be allowed by default.
 If you feel that extenuating circumstances justify late submission for any assignment or that a short extension in a deadline will result in a grade that better reflects your understanding, please request a deadline extension.
 There is no upper bound on the number of assignment extensions you may be granted, but please don't exploit this.

 ## Regrades